-Initially when we pick up a camera or take our phone out we are not even a beginner, but mostly just an innocent onlooker.
+Initially, when we pick up a camera or take our phone out we are not even a beginner, but mostly just innocent onlookers.
 That naivety lets us see the world as we think we see it, and we start to take snaps as we go; people, objects, birds, everything is to be captured as is.
 Seeing, framing and shooting are almost in unison with a hint of impatience closing the shutter, the third eye.
-For the sake of simplicity, let’s call this the touristic approach of photography.
+For the sake of simplicity, let’s call this the touristic approach to photography.

 The push on from a tourist to a beginner can happen very quickly for the curiously minded.
-In my case it involved watching YouTube videos and searching out local clubs for lessons.
-I started downloading tutorials, searched for free e-books and joined a photography club to get to know the camera better, and getting off auto mode.
+In my case, it involved watching YouTube videos and searching out local clubs for lessons.
+I started downloading tutorials, searched for free e-books and joined a photography club to get to know the camera better and get off auto mode.

 When you drift from a beginner to an amateur, you move from the confidence of shooting all genres to a basic level, to a new state of deciding your direction.
 What do I really want to photograph, what do I truly like?
 Deciding this is a step for the curious amongst us, and begins with researching the broad range of photography genres and the masters associated with each.